 14. Robert Graham #WearableArt Face Masks

 The New York-based men’s and women’s clothier has a reputation for creating one-of-a-kind prints that subtly stand out, and this mask collection is a perfect example of his wares.
-Each cotton mask is made from high quality cotton, has adjustable ear loops and come with their own matching pouch.
+Each cotton mask is made from high quality cotton, has adjustable ear loops and comes with their own matching pouch, making them very comfortable face masks to wear.
 The masks are pleated so they’ll easily conform to your face and cover you from nose to chin.